Front office Positions

 - Drag and drop the module's row itself:

-- Place the mouse cursor on the position number to have it change into a "move item" cursor.
+- Place the mouse cursor between the moving arrows and the module's name on the position number to have it change into a "move item" cursor.

 - Click and hold while moving the cursor over the row/position where you want the module to be: the module's row changes position accordingly.